baron816/galactic-context/README.md

 }

 ```

-`createGalacticContext` creates observers for each property in the object you pass to it.
-It also creates hooks for each property name with the structure `propertyName` -> `usePropertyName` (`use` is prepended, and the first character is capitalized).
-That hook will listen for state changes on the observer and set state at the component level.
-That means the provider won't update itself, and won't rerender the entire app if it's wrapping everything.
-Only the components that use hooks that update will rerender (plus their descendants).

 `createGalacticContext` will include `StateContext` in it's returned object, but it's unlikely you'll need it (you'd probably only want to use it in conjunction with RxJS).
 It includes the observers for all of the properties, the names of which match the object you passed to `createGalacticContext`.